BAMresearch/aRTist-handbook/source/gui-menu-bar.rst

 * **User Guide** opens the documentation file (PDF).
 * **Online Guide** opens the online handbook (https://bamresearch.github.io/aRTist-handbook).
 * **Homepage** opens |artist|'s homepage (http://artist.bam.de).
 * **License Information** opens a dialog window with the actual license status.
 Here you will also find information on license activation and applying for a demo license.
-See also `License activation`.
+See also :ref:`License activation <licenseactivation>`.
 * |16x16_aRTist| **About aRTist** opens a dialog window with information about the software itself and its version, installed modules and included third-party software.